Old-skool legends Zed to headline South Island Wine and Food Festival

 Grab great New Zealand produce and classic Kiwi specialties at local food stores, sample Kiwi dishes at a restaurant, then browse markets, visit food festivals and take a cooking class!

-Multicultural influences and a wide variety of ingredients to draw on make NZ a natural home for fusion cooking.
-Blending flavours from around the Pacific Rim, this style is internationally popular and trend-setting Kiwi chefs such as Peter Gordon have played an important role in its development.
+Multicultural influences and a wide variety of ingredients to draw on make New Zealand a natural home for fusion cooking.
+Blending flavours from around the Pacific Rim, this style is internationally popular, and trend-setting Kiwi chefs such as Peter Gordon have played an important role in its development.

-Cook schools can be found in all major centres and they provide an insight into culinary New Zealand.
+Cooking schools can be found in all major centres and they provide an insight into culinary New Zealand.
 Learn how to cook national dishes, match food and wine, and find out about indigenous ingredients!
-Renowned schools include celebrity chefs’ cooking schools like Seagars in Oxford (near Christchurch) or Ruth Pretty Cooking School just north of Wellington.
-Another gem is the Akaroa Cooking School on Banks Peninsula (also near Christchurch).
+Renowned schools include celebrity chefs’ cooking schools like the Ruth Pretty Cooking School just north of Wellington.
+Another gem is the Akaroa Cooking School on Banks Peninsula (near Christchurch).

 New Zealand cuisine dishes up delicacies ranging from cheeses and seafood to premium wines.
 You can buy these goodies at the cellar door and direct from the grower at many places around the country – look for roadside stalls in places like Hawke’s Bay, Nelson and Kerikeri and have some cash on hand to put in the honesty box!
-Also look for gourmet grocery stores such as Nosh Food Markets in Auckland and Moore Wilson stores in Wellington.
+Also look for gourmet grocery stores such as Moore Wilsons in Wellington.
 Farmers’ markets are another great place to buy local produce.
 Fill your picnic basket with gourmet foods, artisan breads, whitebait and oysters, olive and avocado oils, local blue cheeses and fruit.
-In the beverage department there’s home-grown wines, distilled liqueurs, fresh fruit juices and organic beers.
+In the beverage department there’s home-grown wines, distilled liqueurs, fresh fruit juices and organic craft beers.

 A hole is dug in the ground and filled with hot stones.
 Baskets of vegetables and meat are placed on top and covered with earth to cook in their own steam.